coddelin/docs-v8-JsEngine/blog/retrofitting-temporal-memory-safety-on-c++.md

   - internals
   - memory
   - security
-description: 'Eliminating use-after-frees vulnerabilities in Chrome with heap scanning.'
+description: "Eliminating use-after-frees vulnerabilities in Chrome with heap scanning."
 ---
 :::note
 **Note:** This post was originally posted on the [Google Security Blog](https://security.googleblog.com/2022/05/retrofitting-temporal-memory-safety-on-c.html).